VILLASframework/documentation/node/types/Loopback.md

 It can be used to **chain multiple** @ref node-concept-path together by using the same @ref node-type-loopback node as an output node in the first path and as a source in the second path.

+# Prerequisites {#node-prereq-loopback}

+This node-type does not have any special library dependencies.
+It is always available.

 # Implementation {#node-implementation-loopback}

 The source code of the node-type is available here: